pletzer/firstStepsInViz/README.md

 ### What is a scene?

 Visualization is a little like a theater play; there is a background, there are lights and actors.
-We'll start with a cone as an actor:
+We'll start with a cone playing the role of an actor.

+Try:
 ```bash
 python scene/cone.py
 ```

-Next we'll refine the cone and add some lights, each with its own colour:
+Next we'll refine the cone and add some lights, each with its own colour.

+Try:
 ```bash
 python scene/coneWithLight.py
 ```